ucdavis-bioinformatics-training/2019_August_UCD_mRNAseq_Workshop/closing.md

 This workshop will cover the basic prerequisites required before performing bioinformatics analysis, including basic command line and high performance computing concepts, how to install software, use help, run applications, and advanced command line (shell scripting, pipes, etc.).
 Also covered will be basic R programming, basic statistical concepts, and model building.
 There are no prerequisites for this workshop other than an interest in bioinformatics!

-If you would like to take a look at the documentation from previous workshops, see https://bioinformatics.ucdavis.edu/training/documentation/.

-Questions?
-Contact us at training.bioinformatics@ucdavis.edu Email List Note:  If you received this email directly from training.bioinformatics@ucdavis.edu, you are currently subscribed to one of our announcements lists.
+## Contact and Notifications

+Questions about training?
+Contact us at training.bioinformatics@ucdavis.edu

 To subscribe / unsubscribe from the Bioinformatics Core email lists, please follow the instructions at the bottom of http://bioinformatics.ucdavis.edu/contact-us/.